euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 exchange data between processes and synchronise them.
 This library is notably used by the IPython [IPython]_ for messaging.

-The remote virtual slide framework uses the request-reply pattern to provide a client-server model.
+The remote virtual slide framework is build on the request-reply pattern to provide a client-server model.
 This pattern can be used to build a complex network topology with data dealer, router and consumer.